How AccessPulse works

 3. axe-core injection.
 We inject axe-core v4.10, the open-source accessibility testing engine created and maintained by Deque Systems. axe-core is used by Google Lighthouse, Microsoft Accessibility Insights, and most enterprise accessibility platforms.

 4. Rule execution. axe-core runs its full ruleset against the rendered DOM.
-We test against WCAG 2.0 A/AA, WCAG 2.1 A/AA, WCAG 2.2 AA, and additional best practices — approximately 90+ rules covering color contrast, ARIA usage, form labels, heading structure, keyboard navigation, and more.
+We test against WCAG 2.0 A/AA, WCAG 2.1 A/AA, WCAG 2.2 AA, and additional best practices — over 90 rules covering color contrast, ARIA usage, form labels, heading structure, keyboard navigation, and more.

 5. Results processing.We parse axe-core's output, compute a weighted accessibility score, and structure the violations by severity (critical, serious, moderate, minor).